Lens exchange – Vision Correction for Patients Over 45 Years Old

 28,600 DKK per eye

-What is a lens replacement?
+What is a lens exchange?

 A lens replacement is a vision-correcting eye surgery in which the eye’s natural lens is replaced with an artificial lens.
 This treatment is an ideal solution for those over 45 who are experiencing presbyopia (age-related farsightedness).
 Presbyopia).
 It is also suitable if you are nearsighted, farsighted, or have astigmatism, and at the same time wish to be free from glasses or contact lenses.
 The procedure is comparable to cataract surgery, but in lens replacement, a more advanced artificial lens is used, providing clear vision at multiple distances while also preventing the development of cataracts.